San Marino: Gendarmerie

 Established in 1842, the Gendarmerie of San Marino is a militarised law enforcement agency.
 Its members are full-time and have responsibility for the protection of citizens and property, and the preservation of law and order.
 The entire military corps of San Marino depends upon the co-operation of full-time forces and their retained (volunteer) colleagues, known as the Corpi Militari Volontari, or Voluntary Military Force.
+The local law enforcement personnel are supported by Interpol.
+The Interpol support focuses on organized crime and terrorism.
+The Interpol offices are located in the Headquarters of the Gendarmerie.

 Economy

 Tourism and banking are the country's main sources of revenue.

 San Marino is a developed country, and although it is not a European Union member it is allowed to use the euro as its currency by arrangement with the Council of the European Union; it is also granted the right to use its own designs on the national side of the euro coins.
+It is one of six sovereign nations that use the Euro but are not part of the EU.
+The other nations are Kosovo, Monaco, Andorra, Vatican City, and Montenegro.
 Before the euro, the Sammarinese lira was pegged to, and exchangeable with, the Italian lira.
-The small number of Sammarinese euro coins, as was the case with the lira before it, are primarily of interest to coin collectors.
+The small number of Sammarinese euro coins, as was the case with the lira before it, are of interest to coin collectors.
 San Marino's GDP per capita and standard of living are comparable to that of Italy.
 Key industries include banking, electronics, and ceramics.
 The main agricultural products are wine and cheese.
 San Marino imports staple goods, mainly from Italy.

 San Marino's postage stamps, which are valid for mail posted in the country, are mostly sold to philatelists and are a significant source of income.
 San Marino is no longer a member of the Small European Postal Administration Cooperation.
 It has the world's highest rate of car ownership, being one of only a handful of countries with more vehicles than people.
+The average is 1.6 cars per person, which includes children.